How to Request Department of Pesticide Regulation Public Records

 Sacramento, CA 95812-4015

-Your written request does not need to be in any particular form but it will help us respond more quickly if you include a clear and specific description of the records you are asking for.
-If possible, identify dates, subjects, titles and authors of the records requested.
-If needed, DPR staff can help you focus your request by describing the type of records that we have, and providing other suggestions for simplifying access.
-Although not required, if you provide us your contact information (name, address, telephone number and e-mail address), it will enable us to reach you if we need to clarify your request.
+You are not required to make your request in writing.
+However, making a written request can both streamline the response process and help us accurately identify the records you are asking for.
+Your written request does not need to be in any particular form, but it will help us respond more quickly if you include a clear and specific description of the records you are asking for.
+If possible, identify dates, subjects, titles, and authors of the records requested.
+If needed, DPR staff can help you focus your request by describing the type of records that we have and providing other suggestions for simplifying access.

 Anyone with a disability who requires accommodation to access DPR public records should notify us of their accommodation needs.